 5 min read

-- Appoint guardians for any children you have under 18 (under 16 in Scotland); if you don’t do this, the State will.
+- Say who you want to be guardians of any children you have under 18 (under 16 in Scotland); if you don’t do this, the state will.

 - Leave details of the kind of funeral you want.

 - Leave details about what you want to happen to your pets.